 Retrospective Rating (Retro) is a safety incentive program offered by L&I. In Retro, you can potentially earn a partial refund of your workers’ compensation premiums if you reduce workplace injuries and lower associated claim losses.

 Any employer with an industrial insurance account in good standing may qualify to participate— either as a member of a Retro group or as an individual business.
 Other factors can affect eligibility as well.

 Any time one of your employees is injured, it costs your company.
 The loss can be in production, hiring and training a replacement, rescheduling work, or the loss of a project or job.
 Plus, the injury can cause your workers’ compensation premium rates to go up.

 In Retro, you have an opportunity to turn your good safety performance into a refund from L&I by preventing injuries and engaging in proactive claims management.

 Retrospective rating is simply another way of calculating your premium, after the fact or “retroactively.”

-Being in Retro requires a commitment to improve safety and prevent injuries in the workplace.
-If your calculated Retro premium is higher than the amount of standard premium you paid, it could result in your having to pay an additional amount (assessment).
+Being in Retrospective Rating requires a commitment to improve safety and prevent injuries in the workplace.
+If your calculated retro premium is higher than the amount of standard premium you paid, it could result in your having to pay an additional amount (assessment).
 There is a pre-selected limit to this assessment, but it’s important that you recognize and understand this risk.